12 hours ago • Kenneth Harney, Washington Post Writers Group

 • Do you, like millions of Americans, pay mortgage insurance premiums or guarantee fees on an FHA, VA, Fannie Mae, Freddie Mac or Rural Housing loan?
 The American Taxpayer Relief Act – the fiscal cliff compromise bill – allows you to write off the insurance premiums you paid during 2012 along with your mortgage interest, provided your household income does not exceed $110,000.
 Legal authorization for this deduction expired at the end of 2011.
 But the new bill retroactively permits write-offs for all of 2012 and 2013 for qualified borrowers.

-• Did you do some energy efficiency renovations in your home during 2012, installing insulation, energy-saving windows, doors, roofing material, nonsolar water heaters and the like?
-Maybe you’re thinking about doing a little green rehab in 2013?
+• Did you do some energy efficiency renovations in your home during 2012, installing insulation with the best professionals for this click this link for more about this, energy-saving windows, doors, roofing material, nonsolar water heaters and the like?
+Maybe you’re thinking about doing a little green rehab in 2013, and installing heaters from KCS could be a great option for this.
 For either year, you may be able to claim up to a $500 tax credit thanks to the revival of a home energy improvement incentive that lapsed in 2011.
 Five hundred bucks may not sound huge, but remember: It’s a credit, not a deduction, so it means $500 off the bottom line of your federal tax return.

 • Are you planning a short sale of your underwater home this year or hoping to receive a principal reduction on your loan as a result of a mortgage modification by your lender?
 The new legislation reauthorized the Mortgage Forgiveness Debt Relief Act that had been scheduled to terminate Dec.
 31, and spares you potentially punitive federal taxes on the amount forgiven.
 Had the debt relief exception in the tax code not been renewed, large numbers of underwater owners participating in short sales – where banks agree to accept less than the full amounts owed on a loan as part of a sale to a new buyer or investor – would have faced taxation on the full amount forgiven, as if it were regular income.